ACTL4001-T1-2022/github-showcase-page-marbs-consulting/README.md

 ## Impact on GDP

-The impact of the implementation plan on GDP was modelled through linear regression using Year, Household Savings, Revenue and Expenses as predictors.
+The impact of the implementation plan on GDP was modelled through a linear regression using Year, Household Savings and Profit as predictors.
 Healthcare was forecasted using an ARIMA (0,1,0) model with drift, while revenue and expenses were forecasted according to benchmark countries.
 The following regression model was used:

 ![](Images/GDP_reg_equation.png)